siri1404/CineForge/README.md

 - **MovieGlu API**: Showtimes and cinema data
 - **Rotten Tomatoes API**: Professional critic scores

-## 💡 Pro Tips

-1. **Cache API responses** to reduce API calls
-2. **Use image optimization** for movie posters
-3. **Implement pagination** for large result sets
-4. **Add error handling** for API failures
-5. **Use environment variables** for API keys

-The platform now supports real movie data integration!
+The platform supports real movie data integration!
 Just add your API keys and you'll have access to millions of movies with real images, reviews, and streaming information.